Why do I hate reading books? - A somewhat deep look into a simple matter

 Finding balance with reading

-Whether to love reading or hate it can be a very divisive topic because reading is considered to be a highly beneficial intellectual pastime, and sometimes people can be snobbish about it.
-Because of that, saying “I hate reading” and by extension asking the question “Why do I hate reading” can feel somewhat awkward, as if it is frowned upon.
-Nevertheless, stating the problem and asking the question are the most important first steps towards finding a solution.
+Reading can be a very divisive topic because it is considered to be a highly beneficial intellectual pastime, and sometimes people can be snobbish about it.
+Because of that, saying “I hate reading” and by extension asking the question “Why do I hate reading” can feel somewhat awkward, like it is frowned upon.
+Nevertheless, stating the problem and asking the question are the most important steps towards finding a solution.
 The next step is doing your own research to find a good solution, so I encourage you to take the information presented here with a grain of salt and test the tips offered here yourself.
-See what other credible sources say about learning to love reading, and test if ReadPartner and its Chrome summarizer extension can help you with summarizing literature, and improve your reading stamina with shorter first reads.
+See what other credible sources say about learning to love reading, and test if AI really is good at summarizing information, and can cut time spent reading.

 In any case, reading for pleasure is a hobby, and not everyone has to love it.
 People are different and we all have our preferences and inclinations.
 And reading for work and studies can be assisted with the use of modern tools, so no one has to force themselves to love something they simply do not.